John-wallace89/Barbellgym.com/README.md

 * User Story 1 - As a customer, I land on the hompeage of the site and It's clear what the business is.
 * User Story 2 - As a customer I can navigate easily to any section of the site regardless of where I am or what device I am using.s
-* User Story 3 - As a vustomer I can easily access the Contact Us page and social media channels through the Footer of the page.
+* User Story 3 - As a customer I can easily access the Contact Us page and social media channels through the Footer of the page.
 * User Story 4 - As the business owner, I provide customers with a clear and consistent UX in-keeping with the Barbell Gym brand.
 * User Story 5 - As a user, I can easily access the different products available from the Barbell shop.
 * User Story 6 - As a user, if applicable, I can choose the colour and size of my product before adding to the basket.